lprevedello/RSNA-Spotlight-2023/README.md

 In the field of radiology, one of the most commmon tasks is to examine chest X-rays and categorize them based on observed features, such as the cardiomediastinal contour, lung clarity, and bone condition to determine if a patient may have a specific disease or diseases.
 This task at its core is image classification.

 ## 2. How Convolutional Neural Networks (CNNs) work
-To aid the radiologist in this task, we introduce a Convolutional Neural Network (CNN), much like a team of specialized radiology trainees.
+To aid in this classification task, we introduce a Convolutional Neural Network (CNN), a type of neural network that is specially good in recognizing patterns and objects in images, much like a team of specialized radiology trainees.

 ### 2.1.
 Layers of the CNN
 Convolutional Layers